 That’s pretty much it.
 A simple back and forth is how the client and server agree on how they should establish a secure connection.
 From that point on, all traffic passed from your browser to the website (and vice-versa) is secure!

-SSL is important for every site to have, and there are many reasons why you need an ssl certificate.
-It makes the Internet safer, builds trust between businesses and visitors, and is becoming a must-have for websites moving forward.
+SSL is important for every site to have.
+There are many reasons why you need an ssl certificate: it makes the Internet safer, builds trust between businesses and visitors, helps to boost your SEO, and is becoming a must-have for websites moving forward.

 Are you looking to have your website secured with an SSL certificate?
 Contact me and we can discuss what SSL option best fits your needs.